 What is now conspicuously clear was there was never a cogent plan or even vague intention that the proponent would provide the infrastructure a 15,663-home planned development would need, and that the game plan that had existed for the Las Flores Ranch property and the surrounding acreage since Rizzo had been city manager had never changed: the developers who stood to profit by the conversion of the land would manipulate the pro-growth politicians they had bankrolled into office to force the city’s staff to machinate the public financing of that infrastructure.

 By 2021, having taken a full measure of the current council, its sophistication and that of Bentsen, the investors behind the Terra Verde Group have recommitted to developing the land with a slightly changed focus.
 A subgroup of investors, Schlegel Capital and The Beaumont Group, will utilize DMB Development to oversee construction of the homes and 700,000 square feet of retail and commercial space.
 Gone is the pledge to make the homes affordable to first time homebuyers.
 Rather than starting in the $200,000 range, the least expensive home will run $450,000.
 And buyers, who would have been able to anticipate relatively modest annual property tax bills based upon the previously represented home prices in the $200,000s, will be doubly stung.
 Not only will they pay property taxes based upon homes priced in the high $400,000s, $500,000s, $600,000 and $700,000s, those buyers will also be hit with Mello-Roos fees that are to be applied to the Tapestry neighborhoods to defray the cost of the community facilities districts that are to be created to finance the building of the infrastructure.
 The current city council has now been convinced by the representatives of the Terra Verde Group that the only way the project can move forward is if the Mello-Roos district is formed in advance of the project completion.
 Thus, each homeowner who buys into the subdivision will take on the responsibility, on top of his/her annual mortgage and normal property taxes, a yearly $4,000 to $5,000 Mello-Roos assessment in order to pay for the construction of the infrastructure the entire project will need.
-Some have questioned whether The Tapestry project was originally conceived of and sold to Hesperia’s political leadership as an undertaking that was to take advantage of the wellspring of homebuyers unable to afford the steeply priced housing available in lower San Bernardino County, Riverside County, Los Angeles County and Orange County who would be willing to invest in no-frills, slightly lower quality and therefore less expensive homes in the High Desert.
+Some have questioned whether enough qualified buyers for the homes will manifest.
+The Tapestry project was originally conceived of and sold to Hesperia’s political leadership as an undertaking that was to take advantage of the wellspring of homebuyers unable to afford the steeply priced housing available in lower San Bernardino County, Riverside County, Los Angeles County and Orange County who would be willing to invest in no-frills, slightly lower quality and therefore less expensive homes in the High Desert.
 With the transformation of the Tapestry concept to one that would entail “starter” homes in the half-million-dollar range or more with a combined yearly property tax and Mello Roos fee burden approaching $10,000, the viability the Terra Verde Group will be able to market the homes and thereby service the debt to cover the cost of infrastructure has come into question.
 Those who opposed the project all along and other critics of the city are now sounding dire warnings as to what the city has involved itself in with Tapestry, which is also referred to as the Silverwood Project.
 Not only will Hesperia be burdening itself with 15,663 lower-quality homes, many of which will remain empty and unsellable, those critics have warned, but no true progress in eradicating Hesperia’s multi-generational infrastructure deficit will have been made.

 After a relatively short duration as Hesperia’s development services director, particularly one who had no previous experience in municipal management or the issues pertaining to urban planning and development, Blay was promoted by Bentsen to assistant city manager.